Anirudh-Gunde/BearCat_Learning/README.md

 <b>Purpose: <b>having a personalized logins for students and professors separately will be flexible to use the app with ease <br>

 <b>Data:<b> Course documents and videos, User login details <br>

+<b>Joyce MeyerLingam:<b> <br>
+<b>Colors: <b><br>
+<b>admin layout: <b><br>
+<b>Student Login: <b><br>

+<b>Colors.xml: added colors.xml for some addon css colors for application.Added custom colors to enhance the application's visual appeal and maintain a consistent theme.
+These colors can be referenced and applied throughout the app's layout and styling.<br>

+<b>Admin Layouts: added background images for each layout and some styling for admin layouts.
+Enhances the visual appeal of the admin interface, providing a more engaging and personalized experienceEnsured that styling choices are responsive across various screen sizes and orientations, optimizing the user experience on different devices.<br>

+<b>Student Login: added background images for each layout and some styling for student login.Incorporated background images designed specifically for the student login screens.
+Created an immersive and welcoming atmosphere, making the login experience visually appealing.<br>